dzilbermanvmw/tkgicnssupportsampleapp/README.md

 volumes.
 This document will provide details on configuration of CSI drivers in designated K8s cluster, deployment a stateful application using K8s storage class with CSI driver.
-Finally, there is an overview of steps to back up/restoring that aplication using Velero open source solution.
+Finally, there is an overview of steps to back up/restore such an application using Velero open source solution.

 Note: thanks to [Alexander Ullah](mailto:aullah@vmware.com?subject=Thanks%20for%20publishing%20TKG*%20CSI%20%22how%20to%22%20blog!)